Home

 The result of the ensuing lawsuits was that the Ohio motto was perceived not to violate the First Amendment to the United States Constitution.
 The reasoning was that the Ohio state motto did not refer to a specific God of any particular religion - in other words the Ohio motto "With God All Things Are Possible" is open for interpretation.

-Other state mottos that like the Ohio state motto refer to God or a Deity is Arizona, Colorado, Florida, and South Dakota.
+Other state mottos that like the Ohio motto refer to God or a Deity is Arizona, Colorado, Florida, and South Dakota.

 Ohio State Nicknames